hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 MySQL database requires a persistent volume to store data.
-Here is the PVC YAML manifest file *mysql-pvc.yaml* in the repo's *base* folder:
+Here you can see the PVC YAML manifest file *mysql-pvc.yaml* in the repo's *base* folder: